lando/lando/docs/config/drupal6.md

 By default, this recipe will use the default version of our [mysql](./mysql.md) service as the database backend but you can also switch this to use [`mariadb`](./mariadb.md) or ['postgres'](./postgres.md) instead.
 Note that you can also specify a version *as long as it is a version available for use with lando* for either `mysql`, `mariadb` or `postgres`.

-If you are unsure about how to configure the `database` we *highly recommend* you check out the [mysql](./mysql.md), [mariadb](./mariadb.md)and ['postgres'](./postgres.md) services before you change the default.
+If you are unsure about how to configure the `database`, we *highly recommend* you check out the [mysql](./mysql.md), [mariadb](./mariadb.md)and ['postgres'](./postgres.md) services before you change the default.

-Also note that like the configuration of the `php` version you should consult the [Drupal 6 requirements](https://www.drupal.org/docs/7/system-requirements/database-server) to make sure the `database` and `version` you select is actually supported by Drupal 6 itself.
+Also note that like the configuration of the `php` version, you should consult the [Drupal 6 requirements](https://www.drupal.org/docs/7/system-requirements/database-server) to make sure the `database` and `version` you select is actually supported by Drupal 6 itself.

 #### Using MySQL (default)